AlexTruongX/world-progress-analysis/README.md

 ## World Progress - Case Study Analysis
 In this project, I explored data from gapminder.org, a website dedicated to providing fact-based view of the world and how it has changed.
 I recreated and extended on some of their most famous visualizations.
-Furthermore, I analyzed and manipulated large data sets to investigate the relationship over time between global populartion & poverty and child mortality vs fertility.
+Furthermore, I analyzed and manipulated large data sets to investigate the relationship over time between global population & poverty and child mortality vs fertility.

 **Languages:** Python